 As a non-attending student, you can apply for a refund of the AYY student union membership fee.
-Please fill in the relevant form found on the AYY website and submit it to AYY with the required attachments no later than on 30 September for the autumn term and no later than on 31 January for the spring term.
+Please fill in the relevant form found on the AYY website and submit it to AYY with the required attachments by the given deadline.
 AYY will pay the membership fees for the terms in question into your bank account in the month following the deadline.

 Please note that the enrolment period may end before the deadline for applying for a refund of the AYY membership fee.

 3. Apply for a residence permit or prepare for registering your residence

 If you are a non-EU/EEA citizen and you are planning to stay longer than three months in Finland, you need to apply for a student residence permit in your country of origin before arriving in Finland.
 Read more on How to submit an application for the residence permit or visit the Finnish Immigration Service’s website at www.migri.fi/studying_in_finland.

 If you are a citizen of an EU/EEA country, you must register your residence at the Finnish Immigration Services.
 You should submit the application within three months of the date of entry into Finland.
 Further information is available at http://www.migri.fi/eu_registration

 Both the student residency permit and the residency registration can be done at the Finnish Immigration Service’s EnterFinland online service.